achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Streamlined Door Control with Unified Lock Entities**
   The `Open Door` buttons have been replaced by new, standardized lock entities.
   You can now use the `lock.unlock` action in Home Assistant for seamless door control.
   This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

+- **Use Light Entity instead of Button for Hallway Light**
+  The `Turn on the light` button have been replaced by a light entity.
+  You can now use the `light.turn_on` action in Home Assistant to turn on the hallway light.
+  This change simplifies dashboard integration and delivers a more consistent, intuitive experience.

 - **Extended Ring to Open to Apartment Doorbells**